madesh1604/M1_Application_Billingsystem/1_Requirements/Readme.md

 The running cost needs an working system with an the battery backsups.
 The average cost of manually processing and sending an invoice is about US$25, which covers labor, paper and ink, and postage costs.
 Billing software does not require these expenses as invoices are sent electronically via email.
 This way saves a considerable amount of money.
   ## __Features__
-1.  t can hold any number of product and price can be added to the program at any time.
+1. It can hold any number of product and price can be added to the program at any time.

 2. The programming of simple calculations such as calculation of  amount, quantity etc. have been embed in the code of project.